Overview: Site governance, permission, and sharing for site owners

 Part of your information architecture might include classification of information.
 If the information you’re publishing has high value to the company, requires special security, or is covered by regulatory compliance rules, consider setting up a classification scheme to identify specific types of content that need to be managed carefully.
 After you’ve organized information into specific lists and libraries, you can use governance features to manage how the content is viewed.

 Modern SharePoint architecture is designed to be flexible and adaptive to changing needs of your organization.
 Modern sites can be associated to hub sites.
-The associated sites will then share navigation and branding, with the hub, and if the site owners approve can also share hub permissions.
+The associated sites share navigation and branding with the hub.
+If enabled by the hub site owner and the site owners approve, the associated sites can also share hub permissions.

 Consider the following when determining your site's navigational structure: